Washington DC Monuments at night

 Okay, truth be told is that on a trip to DC last year, my husband visited the monuments at night because he was in meetings during the day.
 So, yes, one reason is that it’s the only time you have time.

-1. DC Monuments are Open at Night
+1. Washington DC Monuments are Open at Night

 They’re open.
 There is not a lot open in the evening in DC.
 The museums close early.
 But the monuments are always accessible.